-Nonetheless, certain job demands may be difficult—if not impossible—to avoid.
+Nonetheless, certain job demands might be difficult—if not impossible—to avoid.
 With this reality in mind, it is important to identify psychological factors that can attenuate the adverse impact that job demands can have on employees’ health and work-related functioning.
 One such factor is mindfulness, which recently has emerged in the organizational literature and has been associated with work-related outcomes (Dane & Brummel, 2013; Hülsheger, Alberts, Feinholdt, & Lang, 2013; Leroy, Anseel, Dimitrova, & Sels, 2013).
 Indeed, recent research has shown that mindfulness can reduce the experience of need frustration among employees who report that their manager is unsupportive of their basic psychological needs (Schultz, Ryan, Niemiec, Legate, & Williams, 2015).
 Job demands are likely to engender an experience of need frustration at work, and thus it is important to examine whether mindfulness can buffer against the adverse impact that need frustration can have on employees’ health and work-related functioning.

 The focus of the current study, therefore, is threefold.
 First, it examines the detrimental consequences of role conflict (as a proxy for job demands) for the work-related outcomes of burnout, somatic symptom burden, and turnover intentions.
 Second, it examines the postulate—based on self-determination theory—that frustration of the basic psychological needs for autonomy, competence, and relatedness can explain the association between job demands (such as role conflict) and the aforementioned work-related outcomes.
 Third, it examines the hypothesis that individual differences in mindfulness will attenuate the association between basic psychological need frustration and the aforementioned work-related outcomes.
 Combining these foci yields a conditional process model (moderated mediation) of employees’ health and work-related functioning (see Figure 1).
 The first component of this model (labeled A) was that role conflict will be positively associated with burnout, somatic symptom burden, and turnover intentions.
 The second component (labeled B) was that role conflict will be positively associated with basic psychological need frustration.
 The third component (labeled C) was that basic psychological need frustration will be positively associated with burnout, somatic symptom burden, and turnover intentions.
 The fourth component (labeled D) was that mindfulness will moderate the associations between basic psychological need frustration and burnout, somatic symptom burden, and turnover intentions, such that employees who experience higher levels of mindfulness will show weaker associations between basic psychological need frustration and burnout, somatic symptom burden, and turnover intentions.
 In other words, the mediation by basic psychological need frustration was expected to be less evident among individuals who report higher levels of mindfulness.
-As such, the current study contributes to an emerging but still relatively scarce literature on the benefits of mindfulness in organizational settings and, more importantly, it examines whether mindfulness can be of importance in coping with job demands that may yield adverse consequences due to basic psychological need frustration at work.
+As such, the current study contributes to an emerging but still relatively scarce literature on the benefits of mindfulness in organizational settings and, more importantly, it examines whether mindfulness can be of importance in coping with job demands that might yield adverse consequences due to basic psychological need frustration at work.
 The next section offers an overview of self-determination theory, which will provide a theoretical and empirical context into which the proposed model for this study (see Figure 1) can be placed.

 Self-determination theory